nixpkgs-architecture/simple-package-paths/README.md

   - Good because it's simpler, both for the user and for the code
   - Good because it speeds up Nix evaluation since there's only a single directory to call `builtins.readDir` on instead of many
     - With an optimized `readDir` this isn't much of a problem
-  - Bad because it causes GitHub to limit the rendering of that directory to 1'000 entries (and we have about 10'000 that benefit from this transition for a start)
+  - Bad because the GitHub web interface only renders the first 1'000 entries (and we have about 10'000 that benefit from this transition, even given the restrictions)
   - Bad because it makes `git` slower ([TODO: By how much?](https://github.com/nixpkgs-architecture/simple-package-paths/issues/18))
   - Bad because directory listing slows down with many files

 - Don't use `pkg-fun.nix` but another file name:
-  - `package.nix`/`pkg.nix`: Makes the migration to a non-function form of overridable packages harder in the future.
+  - `package.nix`/`pkg.nix`: Bad, because it makes the migration to a non-function form of overridable packages harder in the future.
-  - `default.nix`:
+  - `default.nix`: Bad because:
     - Doesn't have its main benefits in this case:
       - Removing the need to specify the file name in expressions, but this does not apply because this file will be imported automatically by the code that replaces definitions from `all-packages.nix`.
       - Removing the need to specify the file name on the command line, but this does not apply because a package function must be imported into an expression before it can be used, making `nix build -f pkgs/unit/hell/hello` equally broken regardless of file name.